-OUR TAKE: This comprehensive, nearly 700-page title will help businesses learn about and understand how to use concepts around Lean Startup, Lean Enterprise, Lean Analytics, Agile Project Management, Lean Six Sigma, and Kaizen.
+OUR TAKE: This comprehensive, nearly 700-page title will help businesses learn how to use concepts around Lean Startup, Lean Enterprise, Lean Analytics, Agile Project Management, Lean Six Sigma, and Kaizen.

-Description: With the insights and strategies in this book, readers can learn how to create high-quality products in less time, improve the way they manage projects, and implement Lean methods into your business processes.
+Description: With the insights and strategies in this book, readers can learn how to create high-quality products quickly, improve how they manage projects, and implement Lean methods into their business processes.
 Specific topics covered include the step-by-step process of managing a Lean project, how to maintain a team’s productivity with Scrum, using Kanban to visualize workflows, mastering Lean Six Sigma roles, exploring the pros (and cons) of the 5S system, utilizing Lean Analytics, adopting a Kaizen mindset to encourage positive change, and more.
 The book was written by Philip Small and was updated in early 2021 to reflect the current market.GO TO BOOK

 Book Title: Lean Six Sigma For Dummies